keycloakify/oidc-spa/README.md

     const { oidc } = useOidc();

     if (!oidc.isUserLoggedIn) {
-        throw new Error("This hook should be used only on authenticated route");
+        throw new Error("This hook should be used only on authenticated routes");
     }

     const { idToken } = oidc.getTokens();